demisto/content/Packs/QRadar/Playbooks/playbook-Access_Investigation_-_QRadar_README.md

-Investigates an Access incident by gathering user and IP address information.
+This playbook uses the QRadar integration to investigate an access incident by gathering user and IP information.

 The playbook then interacts with the user that triggered the incident to confirm whether or not they initiated the access action.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

-## Sub-playbooks
+### Sub-playbooks
 * Access Investigation - Generic
 * QRadar - Get offense correlations v2

-## Integrations
+### Integrations
-* Builtin
+This playbook does not use any integrations.

-## Scripts
+### Scripts
-This playbook does not use any scripts.
+* Set

-## Commands
+### Commands
 * setIncident

 ## Playbook Inputs